-Sometimes, such statement may alternatively be issued by a designated ministry in your home government and sent to the U.S. Chief of Mission, Consular Section at the U.S. Embassy within that country.
+Sometimes, such a statement may alternatively be issued by a designated ministry in your home government and sent to the U.S. Chief of Mission, Consular Section at the U.S. Embassy within that country.
 The U.S. Embassy would then forward it directly to the Waiver Review Division of the U.S. Department of State.
 Some countries never issue such statements.
 Some countries process the requests quickly while others may require up to six months.
 You will need to find out the details of your home country’s specific procedure for this.

 Once you complete the online application (DS-2035), you will have a waiver case number.
 At that time, you can request the No Objection Statement.

 A No Objection Statement states that they do not object to your two-year foreign residence requirement being waived, you converting to another non-immigrant status, or adjusting to a permanent residence status.